iMovR Lander Lite Standing Desk Review

 Steel crossbar added on 59” and wider tops

-How the Lander Lite Compares to iMovR’s Freedom Line
+How the Lander Lite Compares to iMovR’s Jaxson Line

 How the Lander Lite Compares to other non-iMovR Standing Desks

-On the subject of corporate buyers, one of the things that makes it hard to compare the Lander and Lander Lite to other desks is that every other brand requires significant installation effort, usually contracted out at significant expense and often delaying the date by which employees can actually start working at their new standup desks.
-With iMovR’s business model that’s usually two-three weeks from order, including custom quoting, production, delivery and installation, as compared to a typical 16-24 week cycle with contract furniture.
+One thing that makes it hard to compare the Lander and Lander Lite to other desks, is every other brand requires significant installation effort, usually contracted out which delays the date employees can actually start working at their new stand-up desks.
+With iMovR’s business model, that’s usually two-three weeks from order, including custom quoting, production, delivery and installation, as compared to the typical 16-24 week cycle with contract furniture.

 The new Lander Lite fills a gaping hole in the market today.
-It offers premium, American-made quality and advanced technology at a price just slightly higher than the Chinese-sourced, commodity-quality standing desk you’ll most commonly find online.
+It offers premium, American-made quality and advanced technology at a price slightly higher than the Chinese-sourced standing desk you’ll most commonly find online.

-For that reason we believe the Lander Lite to become even more popular than the original Lander desk.
-For home office buyers it offers a broad array of size and color selections, and ease-of-installation for an affordable price.
-And with ANSI/BIFMA X5.5 certification the consumer can rest assured that the product is built to contract furniture industry standards for performance, durability and reliability.
+For that reason, we believe the Lander Lite to become even more popular than the original Lander desk.
+It offers home office buyers a broad array of size and color selections and ease-of-installation for an affordable price.
+With ANSI/BIFMA X5.5 certification the consumer can rest assured that the product is built to contract furniture industry standards for performance, durability and reliability.